ShinyTrinkets/twofold.ts/docs/readme.md

 ## randomCard (_: string, { nr = 0 } = {})

 Fetch one, or more random game cards.
-Aces, Twos, Threes, Fours, Fives, Sixes, Sevens, Eights, Nines, Tens, Jacks, Queens, Kings Spades (♠) Hearts (♥) Diamonds (♦) Clubs (♣) Example:
+Aces, Twos, Threes, Fours, Fives, Sixes, Sevens, Eights, Nines, Tens, Jacks, Queens, Kings
+Spades (♠) Hearts (♥) Diamonds (♦) Clubs (♣)
-<randomCard></randomCard> will generate a random card, eg: J♤ Example:
+Example: <randomCard></randomCard> will generate a random card, eg: J♤
-<randomCard nr=4></randomCard> will generate 4 random cards, eg: A♤ 10♢ 9♧ Q♡
+Example: <randomCard nr=4></randomCard> will generate 4 random cards, eg: A♤ 10♢ 9♧ Q♡

 ---

 ## shuffle (text: string, { lines = false, words = false } = {})

 Experimental: will animate forever in watch mode!
 Shuffle the text.
-If lines is true, will shuffle the lines.
-If words is true, will shuffle the words.
-Example: <shuffle lines=1> line 1 line 2 line 3 line 4
+If lines=true, will shuffle the lines.
+If words=true, will shuffle the words.
+Example: <shuffle lines=1>
+line 1
+line 2
+line 3
+line 4
+</shuffle> will become:
+line 2
+line 3
+line 4
+line 1
-</shuffle> will become: line 2 line 3 line 4 line 1 Or something random like that.
+Or something random like that.

 ---